How Are Property and Assets Divided in a Divorce in Canada?

 There are some exceptions.
 If one spouse had an asset before the marriage (for example, a rental property), they may retain ownership.
 However, if it increased in value during the marriage, the amount of the increase may be subject to a 50/50 division.

-However, if the property was a house that was used as a residence by the couple during the marriage or if one spouse added the other spouse’s name to the home ownership paperwork, the house could be considered entirely marital property that needs to be divided equally.
+However, if the property was a house that was used as a residence by the couple during the marriage or if one spouse added the other spouse’s name to the home ownership paperwork, the house could be considered entirely family property that needs to be divided equally.

 That said, obviously, a house can’t be cut in half with each part given to each spouse.
 It may be that one spouse will take the house but surrender some other assets to make up for having the total value of the home.